gayloo/GardenGate/Docs/FAQ.md

 No and there aren't plans on implementing one anytime soon.

 ### Does this allow illegal copies of the game to be played online?
 It doesn't alter the drm in any way.
+It's highly recommended that you don't use illegal copies of the game.

 ### Does this work on console?
 No it doesn't.